Evan Susser

 Evan Daniel Susser (born December 1, 1985) is an American comedy writer and television producer.
 He was the co-writer of the film Fist Fight.
-He also is a writer and producer for the NBC primetime series Brooklyn Nine-Nine.
+He also was a writer and producer for the NBC primetime series Brooklyn Nine-Nine.

 Personal life

 Susser is Jewish.
 He married Jamie Rebecca Hanley in 2014.

 Filmography

 Fist Fight

 Susser wrote the 2017 feature film Fist Fight with co-writers Max Greenfield and Van Robichaux.

 Wedding Crashers 2

 Susser is writing the upcoming sequel to Wedding Crashers, Wedding Crashers 2, with writing partner Van Robichaux.